core-wg/resource-directory/draft-ietf-core-resource-directory.md

 # Architecture and Use Cases {#arch}

+## Principles

+The Resource Directory is primarily a tool that enables discovery operations that are already present for CoRE devices to happen more efficiently, or across boundaries that would be limiting those operations.

+It provides a cache (in the high-level sense, not as defined in
+{{RFC7252}}/{{?RFC2616}}) of data that could otherwise only be obtained by directly querying the link-format resources on the target device, or by accessing those resources with a multicast request.

+From that, it follows that no information should be stored in the resource directory that can not be discovered from querying the described device's link-format resources directly.

+It also follows that data in the resource directory can only be provided by the device whose descriptions are cached.
+(Commissioning tools are an exception here because they are thought to act on behalf agents too constrained to present that information themselves).
+No other client can modify data in the resource directory or even expect those changes to propagate back to its source.

+## Architecture

 The resource directory architecture is illustrated in {{fig-arch}}.
 A Resource Directory (RD) is used as a repository for Web Links {{RFC5988}}
 about resources hosted on other web servers, which are called endpoints